engintron/engintron.com/docs/pages/install.md

 ### Update (or re-install) Engintron

-To re-install or update Engintron, either use Enginton's WHM app (there's a link to update/re-install Engintron) or if you prefer the terminal simply follow the same process as described in the installation section above.
+To re-install or update Engintron, either use Enginton's WHM app (there's a link to update/re-install Engintron) or if you prefer the terminal you can use the command `engintron update` (as of version 2).

-HOWEVER, if you have customized any of the 5 main Nginx configuration files (nginx.conf, the 3 proxy\_params\_* files & default.conf), then these these configuration files will be overwritten but they are backed up first by being renamed with .bak file extension.
+TAKE NOTE, that if you have customized any of the 5 main Nginx configuration files (nginx.conf, the 3 proxy\_params\_* files & default.conf), then these these configuration files will be overwritten but they are backed up first by being renamed with .bak file extension.
 To view these files over terminal you can do:

 ```
 $ cd /etc/nginx